by G. C. Seifrit

 However, today the majority clearly view inflation as the sole threat.
 They believe any deflationary pressures brought on by the initial Financial Crisis were quickly subdued and of little concern today.
 Seeing global central banks as having successfully squelched the deflation threat by slashing interest rates and orchestrating massive, ongoing liquidity injections, they reason the deflation risks are eliminated.
 Instead, they maintain that the unprecedented monetary maneuvers are igniting inflation, which in their view is the real current threat to global economies.

-Though many deflation indicators may appear to have dissipated, we believe overwhelming evidence indicate that the post-Crisis deflation trend never truly ended.
+Though many deflation indicators may appear to have dissipated, we believe overwhelming evidence indicates that the post-Crisis deflation trend never truly ended.
 It has only been artificially and temporarily subdued by overwhelming monetary intervention – quantitative easing’s (QE’s) and near-zero rate policies.

 Since the Crisis, central banks have artificially supported asset prices (particularly financial markets) through massive injections of trillions of dollars, yen, and euros.
 Despite their Herculean efforts to stimulate, they have not succeeded in sustainably reflating the economy, nor have they resolved the real issues of the unsustainable debt.
 Global economies must work through the debt issues if we are to move forward with any lasting degree of economic success!